slowkow/slowkow.com/content/notes/harmony-animation.md

 All cells are not adjusted by the same amount.
 Instead, each cell gets slightly different adjustments.
 Let's look at one example by focusing on clusters 3 and 4 (the columns in the grid below).

-Clusters 3 and 4 are each adjusted by different amounts.
-Notice PC6 is adjusted less for cluster 3 than cluster 4.
+Clusters 3 and 4 are each adjusted by different amounts:
-PC7 is adjusted more for cluster 3 than cluster 4.
+- PC4 is adjusted more for cluster 3 than cluster 4.
+- PC7 is adjusted more for cluster 4 than cluster 3.

 ![plot of chunk harmony-iterations-lines](/notes/harmony-animation_files/figure-html/harmony-iterations-lines-1.png)